sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 <a name="Ex1Task3"></a>
 #### Task 3 - Install HockeyApp in the Emulator ####

-In this task you will install HockeyApp on a device for testing the HealthClinic Patiets app which is being produced by the CI build.
+In this task you will install HockeyApp on a device for testing the HealthClinic Patients app which is being produced by the CI build.
 The device you are going to use is the Android emulator.

 1. If the solution is not open in Visual Studio, click **File | Open | Project/Solution**.
 Browse to **c:\buildworkshop\HealthClinic.biz** and open **04_Demos_NativeXamarinApps.sln**.